The best hotels in Antalya

 Second mistake: assuming Kundu is close to Antalya city.
 The Mardan Palace is in Kundu Beach, which is 15 km east of the city centre. fine if you're there for the resort, confusing if you expected to walk to Kaleiçi.
 And third: ignoring the small print on all-inclusive packages in peak season.
 Some resorts on Lara Caddesi switch to 'ultra all-inclusive' pricing in July-August, adding $30-50 per person per night to the base rate.

-Antalya's best neighborhoods
+Antalya's best hotel regions

 Kaleiçi is where the history is, but Lara and Belek are where the serious beach resorts are.
 If you only have a few nights, base yourself in Kaleiçi or Konyaaltı. the all-inclusive beach resorts are better for longer stays.